rancher/k3k/docs/development.md

 ## CRDs and Docs

-We are unsing Kubebuilde and `controller-gen` to build the needed CRDs.
+We are using Kubebuilder and `controller-gen` to build the needed CRDs.
 To generate the specs you can run `make build-crds`.

 Remember also to update the CRDs documentation running the `make docs` command.